 Students are not allowed in the clinical settings without permission from a clinical instructor or an assigned clinical preceptor.
-Clinical times will be assigned to all students.
-Failure to follow proper protocol for clinical dismissal will result in a write-up and 5-point deducted from your overall clinical grade.
+Clinical times will be assigned to all students by the clinical coordinator.
+Failure to follow proper protocol for clinical dismissal will result in a write-up and 5 points deducted from your overall clinical grade.